underwhelmingToaster/obs_cn1/TCP.md

 Due to the large overhead TCP Introduces, [[Flow Control]] and [[Congestion Control]] have been implemented to reduce network usage.

 ### Maximum Segment Size
 MSS is an option that specifies the maximum amount of payload of a single TCP Segment.
-Defaults to 536B but should be enlarged during the Three-Way Handshake.
+Defaults to 536B but should be enlarged during the Three-Way Handshake to reduce overhead.

+## Buffering
+TCP is a protocol which allows its upper Layers a simple Socket for communication, masking the complexities of packet-based communications.
+To allow applications to read from and write to this socket at any time, buffers are implemented on both sides of a TCP connection in both directions.

+For example, this becomes relevant when an application wants to send a large file.
+It is able to hand over this file to TCP, which will buffer it and send multiple Packets, utilizing the MSS.

+## PSH
+If the push flag is set in a TCP Packet:
+- The sending application informs TCP that data should be sent immediately
+- The PSH flag in the TCP header informs the receiving host that the data should be pushed up to the receiving application immediately

+## URG
+Informs the receiving station that certain data within this segment is urgent.
+If set, the _Urgent Data_ field indicates how much of the data in the segment, counting from the first byte, is to be considered urgent.